Colleges by Location

 Financial aid that a student can receive if they are determined to have financial need and meet other eligibility requirements is known as need-based aid.

-1,144 students gained some form of need-based financial aid.
+There were 1,144 students who acquired need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at State University of New York College of Agriculture & Technology at Morrisville is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need was 1,388.
+The overall number of students (including freshmen) who were determined to have financial need was estimated to be 1,388.
 The amount of federal need-based scholarships/grants awarded to the students at this institution was $6,279,264, and state $5,221,017.

 $2,928